vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/08/094/03_tatsu_no.md

 “All the bards” (víśve … kārávaḥ) here contrasts with “all the gods” (devā́ḥ … víśve) in the preceding verse, both sets of beings operating in the same territory, the ritual ground.

-The publ. tr. fails to tr. sádā ‘always’; it should read “… always sing them here …”
+The published translation fails to tr. sádā ‘always’; it should read “… always sing them here …”